 You also need the IRS’ tax withholding tables, which, starting in 2020, can be found in the agency’s Publication 15-T. IRS Publication 15-T (2021)-Federal Income Tax Withholding Methods contains the most current tables.
 The tables provide the correct percentage of federal income tax withholding from gross wages, based on an employee’s filing status, withholding allowance and the range into which the employee’s salary falls.

 You may need to deduct state income tax from more than one state if an employee works in one state and lives in another.
-However, some states maintain reciprocity agreements and don't tax out-of-state income.
+However, some states maintain reciprocity agreements and don’t tax out-of-state income.
 Illinois and Iowa fall into this category.
-This means that if you have an employee who lives in Illinois but works in Iowa, you wouldn't deduct state withholding for that employee.
-You can find a complete list of reciprocity agreements here.
+This means that if you have an employee who lives in Illinois but works in Iowa, you wouldn’t deduct state withholding for that employee.

 FICA payroll tax is made up of Social Security (OASDI) and Medicare tax.
 To calculate it, multiply the employee’s gross pay for the pay period by 7.65%.
 Of this 7.65%, 6.2% is for Social Security and 1.45% is for Medicare.